New members’ briefing

 “Most of the others are better players than me, but they all seem to come for the joy of playing.
 The atmosphere is really comfortable and encouraging”

-Sight-reading is a chance for members to nominate a tune for the group, either from Hardy or by submitting a score in advance.
+Sight-reading is a chance for members to nominate a tune for the group, either from Hardy or from our own tunebook.
 Tunes should be within the range of instruments in the group, which I will check before we play.
 The person who nominates the tune starts the tune, normally with a 4 or 8 bar intro.

-We play from the music in front of us so that we are all playing the same version, to avoid discords.
+We play from the music in front of us at the speed set at the start, so that we are all playing the same version, to avoid discords.

 We do not criticise wrong notes and we do not allow snippy remarks about anyone’s playing.